ukeshkumar2003/MediTrain-AI/README.md

 ### Backend:
 - *Flask*: API for handling and processing user queries.
-- *LangChain*: Contextual enhancements for AI responses.
-- *GROQ API*: Powers the AI chatbot for medical interactions.
+- *OPEN API*: Powers the AI chatbot for medical interactions.

 ---

-##  *Contributors*
-Special thanks to our mentor for their guidance and support.

----

-##  *Support or Contact*
-For inquiries or support, feel free to reach out via email or GitHub Issues.

----

 ##  *Acknowledgments*
-- Our mentors and collaborators for their invaluable feedback.
-- The open-source community for providing tools and datasets.

----

-> "Empowering healthcare education, one conversation at a time."
+- I would like to express my gratitude to all contributors and open-source enthusiasts who have inspired and supported the development of this project.
+Your dedication and collaborative spirit continue to drive innovation and growth within the GitHub community